Enhance your learning experiences by studying at UBC in Vancouver!

 Machine Learning in Biomedical Engineering

 Today, machine learning is successfully used for image and speech recognition, financial trading, natural language processing, and smart cars.
-Deep learning-based algorithms permit researchers to extract features from large volumes of complex data, and these methods will have large impact in permitting the interpretation of biological and physiological data for improving our health.
+Deep learning-based algorithms permit researchers to extract features from large volumes of complex data, and these methods will have a large impact in permitting the interpretation of biological and physiological data for improving our health.
 This engineering course will introduce nonparametric and parametric machine learning techniques, including dimensionality reduction, clustering, decision trees, Bayesian models, ensemble methods, and deep convolutional neural networks.
 Students will gain hands-on experience working with sequence data such as for nucleic acids and proteins, attribute data such as gene expression arrays, and image data such as medical scans.
 Emphasis will be placed on applying machine learning techniques within student-written programs that solve real-world problems.

 Introduction to Robotics